8-bit-twist/8-bit-twist/README.md

 - If the User considers themself a Computer or not

 We use the Full Name claim as a way to customize our welcome page for each individual.
 We use the Email claim to prevent access to certain parts of the site unless the user registers with a particular domain (NYI).
 We use the Computer claim to allow Users who identify as a computer to access a unique page just for them.
 That page is restricted by a Policy, and after creating an account with the Computer box checked and signing in that page can be accessed by clicking the Binary Numbers on the right side of the Nav Bar.

+All users are assigne to the User role which allows the user access to the digital storefront, as well as a user dashboard that displays their 5 most recent orders and allows them to change their email and password.

+Users with specific email addresses are also assigned to the Administrator Role.
+Admins have access to an Admin dashboard that lets them see the last 10 orders processed, as well as giving them access to the Products database to add, delete and update products on the storefront.

 ---------------------------------